ejossev/hypherator-java/README.txt

 Hypherator - Java Library
-A lightweight, MIT-licensed hyphenation library for Java, based on TeX-style hyphenation patterns.
+A lightweight, MIT-licensed hyphenation library for Java, based on Hunspell-style hyphenation patterns.
 It provides a simple API to hyphenate words using an iterator pattern, making it easy to integrate into tokenizer-based workflows.

 Features:
-TeX-style hyphenation rules
+Hunspell-style hyphenation rules

 Lightweight and pure Java (no native code or JNI)